escottgoodwin/news_sentiment/README.md

 Analysis

-This package uses the sentiment analysis built into the TextBlob package.
+This package uses the sentiment analysis built into the [TextBlob](http://textblob.readthedocs.io/en/dev/quickstart.html) package.

+Examining the sentences, one can see how misleading the sentiments scores can be.
+For e

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEwMDUxNTgwMCw0MDkxMjgyNTZdfQ==
+eyJoaXN0b3J5IjpbLTQ4NDAzNDAzNiw0MDkxMjgyNTZdfQ==
 -->